samarth-robo/blog/_posts/2020-09-28-vnc_multiuser.md

   an SSH connection, and then point the local VNC client to `http://localhost:5900`.
 You can set up this SSH tunnel by executing the following command in a terminal on your client computer: `ssh -N -L 5900:localhost:5900 <office-workstation-hostname>`.
   - `-clip 3840x2160+0+1141` is used to clip the X buffer in case of a multi-motinor setup.
 To get correct values for clipping, run `x11vnc` without the clip argument.
-It will print our the clipping information for each monitor when it is starting up.
+It will print out the clipping information for each monitor when it is starting up.
   - `-rfbauth %h/.vnc/passwd` adds another layer of security by requiring a password to establish the VNC connection.
 For this, you will need to run
   `x11vnc -storepasswd` once and set the password.
 This will store the hashed password in `~/.vnc/passwd`.